 - Industry expertise: Outsourcing allows you to find talent that has worked for companies or clients in similar industries and understands your specific accounting requirements.
 This can be particularly useful for businesses with complex accounting needs operating in niche industries.
-Read this case study to learn how the hyper-niche B2B software company Dura Software found their skilled accountant with sales operations experience and an analytical mindset in just two weeks.

 - Advanced knowledge of accounting tools: Outsourcing can open up your options for finding talent with advanced knowledge of accounting tools such as QuickBooks, NetSuite, or SAP, which can save you the time and effort of teaching these tools to in-house accountants.

 - Global talent pool: Outsourcing can give you access to a larger talent pool.
 Instead of focusing on only US university graduates, you can easily expand your search to find talent from top universities worldwide, providing you with a wider range of skill sets and experiences to choose from.